eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Usage
 ^^^^^

-In the application that will make use of XML Types, we need to load the XML file that defines our types, and then, simply instantiate DynamicPubSubTypes of our desired type.
+In the application that will make use of XML Types, it's mandatory to load the XML file that defines the types before trying to instantiate DynamicPubSubTypes of these types.

-Remember that only Structs generate usable DynamicPubSubType instances.
+It's important to remark that only Structs generate usable DynamicPubSubType instances.

 .. code-block:: cpp